Freight Shipping from Los Angeles to Detroit

 How much does it cost to ship freight from Los Angeles to Detroit?

-Full truckload (FTL) rates from Los Angeles, CA to Detroit, MI currently range from $5,545-$6,834 for a standard dry van load over the 2,579-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Detroit, MI currently range $5,545-$6,834 (roughly $2.18-$2.67 per mile over 2,579 miles).
 LTL shipments typically cost $1,618-$2,592 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Detroit?